torvalds/linux/Documentation/bpf/btf.rst

 With BTF, the map key/value can be printed based on fields rather than simply raw bytes.
-This is especially valuable for large structure or if you data structure has bitfields.
+This is especially valuable for large structure or if your data structure has bitfields.
 For example, for the following map,::

       enum A { A1, A2, A3, A4, A5 };